 NEWLIN: Yes, but I think that part of it was the least resistance.
 I think the Army one, was the easiest to join, and thought to be the easiest to do.
 I think I just took the path of least resistance and joined the Army ROTC.
 It was a joke.
 We all treated it as a joke.
 I had many friends in it.
 One of the few things I can say in my defense was that I always took five courses.
 You only needed to take four courses at Harvard.
 But the idea of having a fourth of my education be ROTC, which was a joke - it was an academic course and it had nothing to do with being an academic course - so I took an extra course so that I would not waste a quarter of my education on Harvard ROTC.
 I did government.
-The things that I remember really were the big lecture courses where really neat lecturers would go and do improvisational theater - Sam Beer in Dove Two and Fenley in Humanities Two, the Iliad and the Odyssey.
-He'd cry onto the stage at Sanders Theater.
-He would stride around it swooshing his cord.
+The things that I remember really were the big lecture courses where really neat lecturers would go and do improvisational theater - Sam Beer in Soc Sci (Social Science) Two and Finley in Humanities Two, the Iliad and the Odyssey.
+He'd make an entrance onto the stage at Sanders Theater and then he would stride around it swooshing the long cord on his hand mike.
 He would talk for exactly 50 minutes.
 At the end of his lecture, the time would ring and you had been given a piece of theater.
 Then you had your sections.
 You'd discuss things with your sections.
 It's something that Harvard education is widely criticized for, that you had these big professors who would give courses for hundreds of students and then you were really "taught" by your section men.
 But in fact, you were taught also by those of the professors who were good at it.
 It was a great treat and a thrill.
-Then you also had people like Arbidge giving a widely attended Shakespeare course, which I think was terrible.
+Then you also had people like Harbage giving a widely attended Shakespeare course, which I think was terrible.
 You read all the plays, supposedly, and it was very superficial.
 How could it be otherwise to read all the plays in the course?